 Conflict Management Degree and Certificate OptionsEl Centro College

 See more on Conflict Management.

 Conflict Management Credentials and State RequirementsIt is important to note that there is no licensure or official certification process for mediators in the state of Texas.
-However, various organizations, agencies and institutions may grant credentials or institutional certificates in mediation or alternative dispute resolution.
+However, various organizations may grant credentials or institutional certificates in mediation or alternative dispute resolution.

 To mediate court-appointed cases, the state of Texas does require a minimum of 40 classroom hours of training for individuals, with 24 additional classroom hours required to mediate cases involving the parent-child relationship, usually in divorces.
 Courses meeting these requirements conform to the standards set by the Texas Mediation Trainers Roundtable.

-Two of our courses, Introduction to Mediation and Introduction to Divorce Mediation, satisfy the required minimum 40 hours to mediate in the state of Texas (each course actually provides 48 classroom hours).
+Two courses, Introduction to Mediation and Introduction to Divorce Mediation, satisfy the required minimum 40 hours to mediate in the state of Texas (each course actually provides 48 classroom hours).